ErikMcClure/sweetiebot/README.md

 * **WelcomeMessage:** If autosilence is enabled, this message will be sent to a new user upon joining.

 ### Bored
-* **Maxbored:** The bored cooldown timer.
+* **Cooldown:** The bored cooldown timer, in seconds.
 This is the length of time a channel must be inactive for sweetiebot to post a bored message in it.
-* **BoredCommands [list]:** This determines what commands sweetie will run when she gets bored.
+* **Commands [list]:** This determines what commands sweetie will run when she gets bored.
 She will choose one command from this list at random.

 ### Help
 * **Rules [map]:** Contains a list of numbered rules.
 The numbers do not need to be contiguous, and can be negative.
 * **HideNegativeRules:** If true, `!rules -1` will display a rule at index -1, but `!rules` will not.
 This is useful for joke rules or additional rules that newcomers don't need to know about.

 ### Log
-* **Logchannel:** This is the channel where sweetiebot logs her output.
+* **Channel:** This is the channel where sweetiebot logs her output.
-* **Maxerror:** The cooldown time for sweetiebot to display an error message, intended to prevent the bot from spamming itself.
+* **Cooldown:** The cooldown time for sweetiebot to display an error message, in seconds, intended to prevent the bot from spamming itself.
 Default: 4

-### Wit
+### Witty
-* **Witty [map]:** Stores the replies used by the Witty module and must be configured using `!addwit` or `!removewit`
+* **Reponses [map]:** Stores the replies used by the Witty module and must be configured using `!addwit` or `!removewit`
-* **Maxwit:** The cooldown time for the witty module.
+* **Cooldown:** The cooldown time for the witty module.
 At least this many seconds must have passed before the bot will make another witty reply.

 ### Schedule
 * **BirthdayRole:** This is the role given to members on their birthday.

 ### Search
-* **Maxsearchresults:** Maximum number of search results that can be requested
+* **MaxResults:** Maximum number of search results that can be requested at once.

 ### Spoiler
-* **SpoilChannels [list]:** This is a list of channels that are exempt from the spoiler rules.
+* **Channels [list]:** A list of channels that are exempt from the spoiler rules.

 ### Status
-* **StatusDelayTime:** Number of seconds sweetiebot waits before changing her status to a string picked randomly from the `status` collection
+* **Cooldown:** Number of seconds sweetiebot waits before changing her status to a string picked randomly from the `status` collection

 ### Quote
 * **Quotes [maplist]:** This is a map of quotes, which should be managed via `!addquote` and `!removequote`